Ryotankobu/Software_Technologies_Week2_Submission_Ryota_Naoya/README.md

 There are two members in this group

 #### Ryota Ando
-I'm a 3rd year bachelor of IT student
+I'm a 3rd-year bachelor of IT student from Japan
+I do a part-time work at The Star